bensi94/week3/assignment.md

                  userB.joinGame(userA.getGame().gameId).expectMoveMade('X').expectGameJoined().then(function () {*

 It seams like this changes does not do much difference too the result of the load tests how ever I change the combination.
 They fail on same values and pass on same values.
+But I think the reason why they could fail is because of they are set up with promises functionality for the asynchronous activity, so if something would take too long the wrong order of the calls would make the test fail.

+### Assignment 3

+*Assignment: Explain how this apparently sequential code can function to play two sides of the game.*

+It uses the expect promises to and pushes them to a stack like array, so implemented in the right order it makes sure that the right functions always wait for the right functions to finish before running a function.
+So this way we can make sure that everything happens in the right order an we can play both sides of the game.
+For example functions to make a move always wait for the move from the other player to finish before running.